MobileChromeApps/mobile-chrome-apps/docs/CordovaConsiderations.md

   * no `<webview>` tag
   * no NaCl
-  * no IndexedDB on iOS 7 or below
+  * no IndexedDB on iOS
   * no getUserMedia() on iOS